 Dyslexia isn't just about reading difficulties—it impacts writing and typing too.
 When someone with dyslexia sits down to type, several things might happen:

-As someone who's worked with dyslexic students for years, I've watched countless bright minds struggle with regular keyboards.
+The impact goes beyond just typing speed.
+Research shows that dyslexic individuals often avoid career paths that require extensive written communication, not because they lack the intellectual capacity, but simply because the tools haven't been adapted to their needs.
 One high school student told me, "I know what I want to say, but by the time I figure out how to type it, I've forgotten half my thought."

 What makes a keyboard truly helpful for dyslexia?
 It's not just about pretty colors or fancy designs—specific features address the actual challenges dyslexic users face.